egressif.

 Ordered failover

 Every path has configured alternatives, tried in order when the primary degrades.
 A provider incident, an authentication hiccup, or a listed IP triggers a controlled route change instead of a bounce storm.
+If one of your providers goes down entirely, mail keeps moving through the next path.
+Upstream outages stop being your outages.
 The failover logic also knows the difference between "this path is broken" and "this destination is throttling us", because the correct responses are opposite.

 04